Germans of Romania: Settlement during the High Middle Ages

 While an ancient Germanic presence on the territory of present-day Romania can be traced back to late antiquity and is represented by such migratory peoples as the Buri, Vandals, Goths (more specifically Visigoths), or the Gepids, the first waves of ethnic Germans on the territory of modern Romania came during the High Middle Ages, firstly to Transylvania (then part of the Kingdom of Hungary) and then to the neighbouring and emerging medieval principalities of Moldavia and Wallachia.
 The first major German group to arrive and settle in what is now Romania were the Transylvanian Saxons (Siebenbürger Sachsen, Sași transilvăneni, erdélyi szászok), partly under the protection of the Teutonic Knights, who came to Transylvania (Siebenbürgen, meaning seven cities/citadels, i.e. from the seven fortified medieval cities/citadels which they founded) at the request of Hungarian King Géza II (Géza a második, Géza der Zweite, Géza al II-lea) during the late 12th century.
 The main tasks of these settlers was to develop the areas of Transylvania where they settled as well as to defend them, and, implicitly, the rest of the Kingdom of Hungary, from the invading incursions of the migratory Asian peoples such as the Cumans, the Pechenegs, or, ultimately, the Mongols and then the Tatars.
-Later on, the Transylvanian Saxons further fortified both their rural and urban settlements agains the invading Ottoman Empire.
+Later on, the Transylvanian Saxons further fortified both their rural and urban settlements against the invading Ottoman Empire.

 Slowly but steadily, the Saxon colonists managed to build solid and prosperous communities in the Carpathian Basin, more specifically in south-eastern, southern, and north-eastern Transylvania.
 These Transylvanian Saxons are very tied with their initial origin which stems from Western Europe, more specifically from Luxembourg and the Rhine-Moselle river valley.
 Their dialect, Transylvanian Saxon, is a strong testimony to this as it reflects many similarities with Luxembourgish.